Karemhl/basis4crystal/README.md

 - Unix/Linux/MacOS

-1. Go to your local repository where Â´translatebasis4crystalÂ´ is.
+1. Go to your local repository where ´translatebasis4crystal´ is.
 2. In the terminal, type
    >./basis4crystal basis_set_gaussian.dat
-   and then type in the file name (or the path and name of the file).
 3. The basis information in Crystal format will be shown on screen and, if you choice, will be saved in the file with _basis_crystal.dat appended to the file name.